 O’Connor, Georganne P. and Karen J. Wieda.
 Northwest Arid Lands: An Introduction to the Columbia Basin Shrub-Steppe.
 University of British Columbia Press, Victoria, B.C., 2001.

 Botanist’s primarily use the Flora of the Pacific Northwest by Hitchcock and Cronquist to differentiate plants first by FAMILY then down to subspecies.
 Pojar’s and Parish’s field guides are handy for ID, ecology, and ethnobotany information.
 As a rule, line drawings of features are more descriptive than a photo.
 The other texts listed here vary in format (drawings or photos) and focus (region, site, or habitat).
-If a book is out of print, the Botanical Resources - Washington Native Plant Society at the UW’s Center for Urban Horticulture or 206-543-0415 may have a copy.
+If a book is out of print, the Botanical Resources - Elisabeth C. Miller Library at the UW’s Center for Urban Horticulture or 206-543-0415 may have a copy.
 Other libraries throughout the state may also be checked.